mithranm/web3/OASIS.md

 # AI Agents in the Digital Economy

-## Oasis Protocol: Definition
+## AGPI: Definition

-The Oasis is a next-generation network protocol designed specifically for high-bandwidth, low-latency data transfer between AI agents.
+Agent Programming Interfaces are designed specifically for high-bandwidth, low-latency data transfer between AI agents.
 Built on decentralized web technologies like dHTTPS and Token3, it provides a robust, secure infrastructure for AI interactions while maintaining full backwards compatibility with existing internet protocols.

 Key Characteristics:
 - Optimized for AI agent communication